intel/tdx/Documentation/filesystems/vfs.rst

 	clear the uptodate flag if it cannot free private data yet.

 ``free_folio``
 	free_folio is called once the folio is no longer visible in the page cache in order to allow the cleanup of any private data.
-	Since it may be called by the memory reclaimer, it should not assume that the original address_space mapping still exists, and it should not block.
+Since it may be called by the memory reclaimer, it should not assume that the original address_space mapping still exists at folio->mapping.
+The mapping the folio used to belong to is instead passed for free_folio to read any information it might need from the mapping. free_folio should not block.

 ``direct_IO``
 	called by the generic read/write routines to perform direct_IO -